yaegassy/coc-esbonio/README.md

 - `esbonio.client.sectionCharacterLevel2`: Character to be used in the Section builder (level2) of the code action, default: `"-"`,
 - `esbonio.client.sectionCharacterLevel3`: Character to be used in the Section builder (level3) of the code action, default: `"~"`,
 - `esbonio.server.enabled`: Enable/Disable the language server, default: `true`
-- `esbonio.server.enabledInPyFiles`: Enable/Disable the language server in Python files, default: `false`
+- `esbonio.server.enabledInPyFiles`: Enable/Disable the language server in Python files, default: `true`
 - `esbonio.server.startupModule`: The module (or script) to use to launch the server, default: `esbonio`
 - `esbonio.server.excludedModules`: A list of modules to exclude from the server's configuration, default: `[]`
 - `esbonio.server.includedModules`: A list of additional modules to include in the server's configuration, default: `[]`